 Multiple funded postdoctoral positions are available in the Washington University Pain Center (WUPC) in the Department of Anesthesiology.
 WUPC labs study the neurobiological basis and treatment of pain syndromes and co-morbidities.
 The WUPC is highly collaborative and translational; basic and clinical labs regularly interact through lab meetings, retreats, and journal clubs.

 WUPC investigators span the departments of neuroscience, psychology, biomedical engineering, surgery, neurology, neurosurgery, and psychiatry.
 This ensures that projects are highly collaborative and that post-doctoral fellows are integrated into the broader WashU community.
 Post-docs will have access to world-class core facilities for in vivo and ex vivo imaging, viral vector design and production, transgenic mouse creation, genetic sequencing and analysis, behavioral analysis, and in vivo optogenetic modulation of neural circuits, as well as state-of-the-art clinical research facilities.

-St. Louis offers an affordable quality of life and supportive, dynamic post-doc community.
-Starting salaries are pegged to the NIH scale and post-doctoral employees receive a competitive benefits package.
-Details about research projects can be found by contacting the investigators below.
+St. Louis offers an affordable quality of life and a supportive, dynamic post-doc community.
+Starting salaries and benefits package are competitive.